 Garden admission: free

 At the west end of Kensington Gardens, you’ll find Kensington Palace.
-Despite it being the official home of Prince William and Princess Kate (as well as other royals), tours are available here seven days a week.
+Despite it being the official home of Prince William and Princess Catherine (as well as other royals), tours are available here seven days a week.
 TIP: It is recommended to purchase your tickets online due to the popularity of the palace and its inside exhibits.
 You will not only save a bit of money, but you’ll spend less time waiting in line.
 When touring inside, you’ll see the King’s Staircase, the King’s Gallery, and the King’s State Apartments.

 Walk the gardens around Kensington Palace.
 Not only can you walk the beautiful Sunken Garden and Formal Gardens behind the palace, but you can also walk the gardens outside the palace’s main boundaries.
 Within these gardens, you’ll find the Diana, Princess of Wales Memorial Playground, as well as other memorials, large pathways, and landscape accents.
 Wear good walking shoes, as there is a lot of walking that can be done in this area.
 Click here to visit the Kensington Palace website.